 Our approach to getting the WHV for Canada:

-[Edit of October 12, 2018]-Pierre-Adrien was randomly drawn on February 14, 2018 and received his introductory letter on February 19, 2018.
+[Edit of February 7, 2019] Pierre-Adrien was randomly drawn on February 14, 2018 and received his introductory letter on February 19, 2018.
 He has 12 months to validate it, so we will leave before February 19, 2019!
 I (Madeleine) have not been drawn, and the quota for 2018 is over.
-The session for 2019 will start at the end of November, so I will have to register again and hope to get it this time, before we leave for Canada on February 14th, 2019!
+The session for 2019 started in December and there are only a few chances left for me to be drawn this year!

 Once we are done traveling, we will settle down to look for work.
 Once Pierre-Adrien finds a job, I could apply to be attached to his work visa as a spouse.

 Travel the country from east to west in a camper: